-As the world watches the Coronavirus continue to evolve, one thing we know for certain is that it’s imperative to enact proper handwashing.
+As the world watches the COVID-19 pandemic continue to evolve, one thing we know for certain is that it’s imperative to enact proper hand washing.
 That simple act alone can play an important role in helping to protect us.

 1. Wash hands often.
 Washing can prevent 1 in 5 respiratory infections (such as a cold or the flu).

 2. Wash for at least 20 seconds with soap and water (warm or cold water will work).

 3. Get in between the fingers and in the creases of your palms.